WYJB

 WYJB (95.5 FM) is a commercial radio station licensed to Albany, New York, and serving the Capital District, including Schenectady and Troy.
 The station is owned by Pamal Broadcasting and broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
-On weekday evenings, WYJB carries the nationally syndicated call-in and dedications show hosted by Delilah.
+On evenings, WYJB carries the nationally syndicated call-in and dedications show hosted by Delilah.
 The station's radio studios and offices are on Johnson Road in Latham.

 WYJB has an effective radiated power (ERP) of 12,000 watts.
 It transmits from the Helderberg Mountains antenna farm off Pinnacle Road in Voorheesville.

 History

 Beautiful music

 The 95.5 frequency was originally allocated to the unbuilt WXKW-FM in 1950.
 It signed on in 1966 as WROW-FM, sister station to Capital Cities Communications flagship outlet WROW (590 AM).
 Initially, it simulcast the AM's beautiful music programming.
 WROW-AM-FM played quarter hour sweeps of mostly instrumental cover versions of popular songs, with some Broadway and Hollywood show tunes.

 Around 1967, the Federal Communications Commission (FCC) required FM stations in larger cities to originate their own programming.
 WROW-FM began "shadowcasting" its easy listening sound.
 The AM and FM station continued to run the same commercials and aired similar music, but not exactly at the same time.
 Announcers would prerecord weather and news briefs for the FM, while reading them live on the AM station.
 Technically, they were separately programmed, although most listeners did not realize it.
 This arrangement remained until after Capital Cities sold the WROW stations in 1983, at which point the FM became the primary station and the AM station became the simulcast.